regolith-linux/i3-snapshot/README.md

 bindsym $mod+period exec /usr/local/bin/i3-snapshot -c < /tmp/i3-snapshot.txt
 ```

+## Install

+A Debian package `i3-snapshot` for Ubuntu is available at `ppa:kgilmer/speed-ricer` for Bionic, Disco, and Eoan releases.

 ## How to build

 Direct dependencies are integrated via git submodules.
-Additionally, the i3/ipc.h header file from the i3 package is required.
+Additionally, the i3/ipc.h header file from the i3 package, `libjsoncpp-dev`, and `libsigc++-2.0-dev` are required.

 ```
 $ git clone https://github.com/regolith-linux/i3-snapshot.git